Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ganglioglioma.
 This rare glioma, which can occur in the brain or spine, forms from both glial cells and nerve cells.

-Symptoms of a glioma are the same as those of other brain tumors.
+Symptoms of a glioma are the same as those of other brain tumors, and depend largely on where the tumor is in the brain.
 These are common symptoms:

 Nausea and vomiting

 Balance problems, like dizziness and trouble with walking

 If you are experiencing these symptoms, see your doctor.